AdobeDocs/experience-manager-65.en/help/assets/managing-video-assets.md

    ![Overlay node](assets/overlay-node-path.png)

 1. Refresh the browser.
-The overlay node `/jcr_root/apps/dam/gui/content/assets/jcr:content/actions/secondary/create/items/fileupload` is selected.
+The overlay node `/apps/dam/gui/content/assets/jcr:content/actions/secondary/create/items/fileupload` is selected.
 1. In the **[!UICONTROL Properties]** tab, enter the appropriate value in bytes to increase the size limit to the desired size.
-For example, to increase the size limit to 30 GB, enter `{sizeLimit : "32212254720"}` value.
+For example, to increase the size limit to 30 GB, enter `32212254720` value.

 1. From the toolbar, click **[!UICONTROL Save All]**.
 1. In [!DNL Experience Manager], click **[!UICONTROL Tools]** > **[!UICONTROL Operations]** > **[!UICONTROL Web Console]**.